 - professional services

-Cornelia Ritz Bossicard has over 20 years of international experience as director and senior advisor to executives and board members of companies ranging from start-ups to multibillion-dollar multinationals in the technology, industrial products, retail and consumer, wholesale, and professional services industries.
+Prior to founding 2bridge AG, Cornelia Ritz Bossicard had worked as an audit director and senior advisor with one of the Big Four accounting firms, both in Switzerland and the Silicon Valley, USA.
+Cornelia has over 24 years of international experience as Director and senior advisor to executives and board members of companies ranging from start-ups to multibillion-dollar multinationals in the technology, industrial products, retail and consumer, wholesale, and professional services industries.
 She has lived and worked in Switzerland, the United States, Europe and Asia.

-Her educational background includes studying Business Administration at HEC Lausanne, Switzerland, and the Freie Universität Berlin, Germany, and obtaining a Master of Science in Management.
+Her educational background includes studying Business Administration at HEC Lausanne, Switzerland, and the Freie Universität Berlin, Germany, and obtaining a Master of Science in Business Administration.
 In addition, she is qualified as both a Swiss Certified Accountant and a US Certified Public Accountant.
-She regularly attends board director training and continuing education at various business schools.
+She regularly attends board of directors training and continuing education at various business schools.
 She is fluent in German (mother tongue), English, and French, and she also speaks Italian.

 At 2bridge we value

 - Teamwork: The best solutions come from working together as a team.
 Effective teamwork requires respect, sharing, and accountability.

 - Leadership: Motivated people lead organizations to their success.
 Leadership demands vision, resilience, and integrity.